ammahmoudi/diab-llm/efficiency_toolkit/README.md

-# LLM-TIME Efficiency Analysis Toolkit
+# DiabLLM Efficiency Analysis Toolkit

-A comprehensive toolkit for analyzing the efficiency of Time-LLM and Chronos models, including training efficiency, inference performance, memory usage analysis, and knowledge distillation evaluation.
+A comprehensive toolkit for analyzing the efficiency of Time-LLM and Chronos models for blood glucose prediction, including training efficiency, inference performance, memory usage analysis, and knowledge distillation evaluation.

 ## 🚀 Quick Start